High-level CLI for Git

 The following four Git Town commands automate the typical development workflow:

-- If your team does pull requests, you can run git new-pull-request to create a new pull request.
+• If your team does pull requests, you can run git propose to create a new pull request.

 git hack <branch>

 The hack command ("let's start hacking") creates a new feature branch with the given name off the main branch and brings all uncommitted changes over to it.
-Before it does that, it syncs the main branch to ensure commits into the new branch are on top of the current state of the repository.
+Before it does that, it syncs the main branch to ensure you develop on top of the current state of the repository.

 git sync [--all]